Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys: Method development

 \subsection{Moment tensor potential}

 We start from the introduction of the moment tensor potential (MTP) proposed by Shapeev~\cite{mtp1}.
 The key quantity of the MTP is the rotationally covariant moment tensor descriptor~\cite{mtp1}

 which describes the local atomic environment $\mathfrak{n}_{i}$ of atom $i$.
-The moment tensor $M_{\mu,\nu}$ is a tensor of rank $\nu$. $f_{\mu, \nu}$ denotes radial basis functions (e.g., Chebyshev polynomials), $z_i$ denotes the species index of atom $i$, and $f_c$ represents the cutoff function function that approaches to zero smoothly at a specific cutoff radius $r_c$. $\mathbf{r}_{ij}$ represents the distance vector from atom $i$ to atom $j$, and the symbol $\otimes$ denotes the Kronecker product.
+The moment tensor $M_{\mu,\nu}$ is a tensor of rank $\nu$. $f_{\mu, \nu}$ denotes radial basis functions (e.g., Chebyshev polynomials), $z_i$ denotes the species index of atom $i$, and $f_c$ represents the cutoff function that approaches zero smoothly at a specific cutoff radius $r_c$. $\mathbf{r}_{ij}$ represents the distance vector from atom $i$ to atom $j$, and the symbol $\otimes$ denotes the Kronecker product.

 It is worth noting that the rank of the moment tensor corresponds to the rank of the momenta of the weighted atom mass density~\cite{mtp1}.
 Physically, one can think of the moment tensor descriptors as analogues to mass distribution properties.
 For instance, the rank-0 moment tensor descriptor simply gives the total mass and the rank-1 moment tensor descriptor describes the center of mass.
-The rank-2 moment tensor descriptor represents the second moments of inertia, while the rank-3 and rank-4 moment tensor descriptors capture the skewness and kurtosis of the mass distribution, respectively.
+The rank-2 moment tensor descriptor represents the second moments of inertia, while among higher-order moment tensors, the rank-3 tensor can be specifically interpreted as a statistical measure of skewness, which quantifies the asymmetry of the mass distribution.

 By appropriately contracting a set of $k$ moment tensors ${ M_{\mu_i,\nu_i} }$, one is able to obtain a scalar-valued $k$-body function~\cite{mtp1}.
 Such contraction can be represented by a symmetric index matrix $\alpha$ of size $k\times k$ with diagonal terms being zero.
-The $i$-th row of the matrix $\alpha$ corresponds to the moment tensor $M_{\mu_i,\nu_i}$, and the sum of the elements in the $i$-th row of the matrix $\alpha$ is equal to $\nu_i$, (i.e., $\nu_i=\sum_j \alpha_{ij}$).
+The $i$th row of the matrix $\alpha$ corresponds to the moment tensor $M_{\mu_i,\nu_i}$, and the sum of the elements in the $i$th row of the matrix $\alpha$ is equal to $\nu_i$, (i.e., $\nu_i=\sum_j \alpha_{ij}$).
 The off-diagonal element $\alpha_{ij}$ describes how many dimensions are contracted between the moment tensors $M_{\mu_i,\nu_i}$ and $M_{\mu_j,\nu_j}$.
 Using this contraction representation, the scalar-valued function can be described as $B_\alpha={\prod\limits_{i}}^\alpha M_{\mu_i,\nu_i}$~\cite{mtp1}.
 To better illustrate the contraction, here we present an example.
-Suppose that we have three moment tensors $M_{1, 3}$, $M_{2, 2}$ and $M_{3, 1}$ [i.e., $\mu=(1, 2, 3)^T$ and $\nu=(3, 2, 1)^T$] and a contraction rule $ \alpha = \left(
+Suppose that we have three moment tensors $M_{1, 3}$, $M_{2, 2}$, and $M_{3, 1}$ [i.e., $\mu=(1, 2, 3)^T$ and $\nu=(3, 2, 1)^T$] and a contraction rule $ \alpha = \left(

 \right) $, then the final contracted scalar function $B_\alpha$ can be represented in Einstein summation rule as $B_\alpha =(M_{1, 3})_{ijk} (M_{2, 2})_{ij} (M_{3, 1})_{k}$.